 Here I am collating an eclectic, and by no means exhaustive, list of books, articles and research that touch on the experiences of Third Culture Kids directly, or indirectly through various themes or expressions that might nevertheless feel relevant.
 Some are references I have come across myself, some will have been recommended to me.
 If you do feel something is missing from this page that you’d like to see listed, do get in touch here.
 I’d love to hear from you.

-Making sense of incredible lives: Thoughts of a Third Culture Kid therapist
+Incredible Lives and the Courage to Live Them: Thoughts of a Third Culture Kid therapist

 by Dr Rachel Cason